vtex-apps/minicart/docs/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors)

-The VTEX minicart app is a store component that shows a list of all items that a customer added in our _Checkout OrderForm API_, and this app is used by store theme.
+The VTEX Minicart app is a block that displays a list of all items added by customers in their minicart.
+Its data is fetched from the Checkout OrderForm API.

 ![Screen Shot 2019-12-18 at 14 06 37](https://user-images.githubusercontent.com/27777263/71111391-19d78b00-21a8-11ea-8e8a-bc6da29aecd6.png)